zenml-io/zenml/docs/book/user-guide/cloud-guide/aws-guide.md

 ## 2) Create a Service Connector within ZenML

-Create an AWS Service Connector within ZenML the service connector will allow ZenML and other ZenML components to authenticate themselves with AWS.
+Create an AWS Service Connector within ZenML.
+The service connector will allow ZenML and other ZenML components to authenticate themselves with AWS.
+Make sure to use the access key ID and secret access key you saved in the previous step.

 {% tabs %}
 {% tab title="CLI" %}